DBCDK/drush-features-export-page-variant/README.md

 Be sure to read the "Caveats" section below.
 And remember to have backups and/or version control in place.

+The plugin has been tested to work with both drush 4.5 and drush 5.x.

 ## Use case ##

 You have a panel page that is either defined in a feature (with the